JElder03/ECM3401-Coursework/README.md

 ## How to Run

+- The noise robust random forsest training scheme is in `./Final Design/AdjustedRandomForest.py`.
-- To reproduce experiments relating to the final training scheme, run the notbooks in `/Final Design/`.
+- To reproduce experiments relating to the final training scheme, run the notbooks in `./Final Design/`.
-- To reproduce experiments relating to the initial training scheme, run the notbooks in `/Initial Design/`.
+- To reproduce experiments relating to the initial training scheme, run the notbooks in `./Initial Design/`.
-- To test relabelling algorithms, use `mislabelling.py` directly or via related notebooks.
+- To test relabelling algorithms, use `./mislabelling.py` directly or via related notebooks.
 Each notebook has a brief description of the experiments it runs

 ## Datasets

-- Custom Gaussian Mixture Models (`gmm5train.txt`, `gmm5test.txt`)
+- Custom Gaussian Mixture Models (`./Data/gmm5train.txt`, `./Data/gmm5test.txt`)
 - Additional benchmark datasets included in Scikit-learn (breast cancer, digits, and wine)

 ---